 Arnona: How the Municipal Property Tax in Israel Works

-The municipal property tax in Israel, known as “Arnona,” is levied by the local authorities in order to finance their activities and services.
-It is calculated according to a variety of parameters, including the purpose of the building, its size, the socio-economic status of the neighborhood, and more.
+The municipal property tax in Israel, known as “Arnona,” is levied by the local authorities to finance their activities and services.
+It is calculated according to various parameters, including the purpose of the building, its size, the socio-economic status of the neighborhood, and more.
 These variables can result in an enormous difference in the total payment required from residents of the same city.
 In most cases, the tax is also collected for vacant properties, except in a number of special cases.

-When buying a home in Israel, it is important to pay attention to the Arnona – the municipal tax imposed on local property holders by the authorities in order to finance their activities and services.
+When buying a home in Israel, paying attention to the Arnona – the municipal tax imposed on local property holders by the authorities to finance their activities and services is essential.
 It can reach tens of thousands of shekels per year.

 Advertisement

 Arnona is generally collected once every two months.
-In the case of rental apartments, the tenant who resides in the property is the one obligated to pay, unless otherwise agreed in the rental contract.
-Every few years, the local authority has the right to measure the property to make sure that the amount is updated to the current area, in the event of a renovation.
+In the case of rental apartments, the tenant who resides on the property is obligated to pay unless otherwise agreed upon in the rental contract.
+Every few years, the local authority has the right to measure the property to ensure that the amount is updated to the current area in the event of a renovation.

 Is property tax the same for all areas in the same city?

-Sometimes the property tax can vary significantly between neighborhoods within the same locality with different socioeconomic statuses; in luxury villa neighborhoods, municipalities tend to charge higher taxes than in lower class neighborhoods, even if they provide the same services to residents in both areas.
+Sometimes, the property tax can vary significantly between neighborhoods within the same locality with different socioeconomic statuses; in luxury villa neighborhoods, municipalities tend to charge higher taxes than in lower-class neighborhoods, even if they provide the same services to residents in both areas.
 Additional discounts are granted according to various social criteria, such as if the residents are retirees, single parents, or in a difficult financial situation.
-Another parameter that affects the amount of municipal property tax in Israel is the year of construction – the tax is higher for newer buildings than older ones.
+Another parameter affecting the municipal property tax in Israel is the year of construction – the tax is higher for newer buildings than older ones.

-The impact that these various factors can have on the final amount levied can be seen clearly through a comparison of the Arnona rates approved by the Tel Aviv municipality for 2020.
+The impact of these various factors on the final amount levied can be seen clearly through a comparison of the Arnona rates approved by the Tel Aviv municipality for 2020.
 For old apartments in the cheapest areas of the city, tenants will be required to pay NIS 38.87 per square meter per year.
 For a villa of more than 140 square meters in the expensive areas of the city, on the other hand, the municipality charges NIS 111.43 per square meter per year – 186% more than the cheapest neighborhood in the same city.
-According to this rate, the owner of a 200 square meter home in an expensive area of Tel Aviv will pay about NIS 22,300 in property tax each year.
+According to this rate, the owner of a 200-square-meter home in an expensive area of Tel Aviv will pay about NIS 22,300 in property tax each year.

-This level of variance can also be seen in the Jerusalem Municipality, where the lowest rate is NIS 40.40 per square meter each year, while the highest rate is 180% more expensive, at NIS 113.22 per square meter.
-In the coastal city of Netanya, the property tax rate is slightly cheaper, ranging from NIS 35.78 to 82.65 per square meter.
+This variance can also be seen in the Jerusalem Municipality, where the lowest rate is NIS 40.40 per square meter each year, while the highest rate is 180% more expensive, at NIS 113.22 per square meter.
+The property tax rate in the coastal city of Netanya is slightly cheaper, ranging from NIS 35.78 to 82.65 per square meter.

 Property Tax in Israel